Modified trace is a symmetrised integral: Decomposition of tensor powers of the regular representation

-We study here the more general case of the product $\UH\tensor W$ for any $W\in \Hmod$.
-The generalisation of Theorem~\ref{thm:tensor-powers} is straightforward.
-Let us denote by $\Weps$ the vector space underlying $W$ equipped with the trivial action of $\UH$, i.e.\ for $w\in \Weps$ and $h\in H$ we have the action $h.w = \eps(h)w$ (the initial action on $W$ is $w\mapsto hw$, without the dot).
+We finally note that the product $\UH\tensor W$ for any $W\in \Hmod$ can be studied similarly to $H\otimes H$.
+Let us denote by $\Weps$ the vector space underlying $W$ equipped with the trivial action of $\UH$.
+Then the generalisation of Theorem~\ref{thm:tensor-powers} is straightforward.